hobbit-project/java-sdk-example/README.md

 # HOBBIT Java SDK Example pack

 This repository contains starting kit for benchmark/system development using the proposed [HOBBIT Java SDK](https://github.com/hobbit-project/java-sdk).

-The repository may be cloned for every new benchmark/system project.
+The repository may be cloned and used as basis for every new project on the HOBBIT Platform.

 The detailed description of the development and debug process viwh use of the Java SDK can be found [here](https://github.com/hobbit-project/java-sdk).

 # Usage